Inci Ozum Ucok-Sayrak, Ph.D.Assistant Professor

 Education:Ph.D., Communication Studies, The University of Texas at Austin, 2002

 B.A., Business Administration, Middle East Technical University, 1995

-Inci Ozum Ucok-Sayrak, Ph.D is Assistant Professor at the Department of Communication & Rhetorical Studies at Duquesne University where she teaches courses on Intercultural Communication, Integrated Marketing Communication: Public Relations, Business and Professional Communication, and Public Speaking.
+Ozum Ucok-Sayrak, Ph.D is Assistant Professor at the Department of Communication & Rhetorical Studies at Duquesne University where she teaches courses on Intercultural Communication, Integrated Marketing Communication, Business and Professional Communication, and Public Speaking.
 She received her doctorate in Communication Studies from the University of Texas at Austin.
-Dr. Ucok-Sayrak has published papers on communication ethics and culture; communication, embodiment, and identity; as well as aesthetic communication.
-Her research interests include communication ethics, philosophy of communication, ethics of knowing, contemplative education, and communicative exploration of identity, belonging, and globalization.
+Dr. Ucok-Sayrak has published papers on communication ethics, culture, and agency; communication, embodiment, and identity; and interactive making sense of art.
+Her research interests include communication ethics, philosophy of communication, ethics and epistemology, contemplative education, and communicative exploration of identity, belonging, and globalization.
 Her work has been published in scholarly journals such as Review of Communication, Human Studies, Communication and Medicine, Symbolic Interaction, and in several edited books.

 Journal Articles (2010 - Present)

 Ucok-Sayrak, O. (2014).
 Interbeing and the "ethical echo" of Levinas: Exploring communication ethics beyond willed agency.
 Review of Communication, 14: 3- 4, 245-269.

 (Contributed) Ucok-Sayrak, O. (2014).
 Introduction.
 Listening: Journal of Communication Ethics, Religion, and Culture, 49: 1, 2-7.

 (Contributed) Ucok-Sayrak, O. (2014).
 Knowing with one's "whole self:" Contemplative inquiry as embodied knowing in the communication classroom.
 Listening: Journal of Communication Ethics, Religion, and Culture, 49: 1, 44-64.